-The Outlander Series: My Critique of the Show Thus Far
+The Outlander Series: My Initial Review of this Show

 My First Response: Will This Show Be Able To Keep Me Drawn In